Jaden1967/SOEN691-BigData/README.md

 The most obvious limitation of our prediction is the number of features.
 We need more numerical features which can represent the popularity of a game.
 For instance, the financial investment on producing the game should be an important feature for a game.
 Secondly, we should try some other models like KNN, SVM to compare.
 Because decision tree models usually take higher training time than other models.
 A small change in the data can cause a large change in the structure of the decision tree causing instability.
 ## 4.3 Future Work
 For the future research and improvement work, our team intends to put more effort on discovering the related features and using a more logistical approach to convert them into the numerical system.
 In order to get a related optimite result, we may need more data preparation knowledge.
+Besides, it is necessary for us to compare and learn more data analysis projects of the same type to improve.

-Apart from that, it is necessary to keep trying to implement different algorithms on the dataset and analyse the result with multiple metrics.
+Apart from that, it is necessary to keep trying to implement different regression algorithms such as KNN on the dataset and analyse the result with multiple metrics.

 # Reference